Your Marriage Your Way

 Ribbon Ceremony-Hand fasting The ancient Celts tied the hands of the bride and groom.
 The officiant loosely binds the hands together.
 They remain that way for the rest of the ceremony

 Breaking of the Glass The breaking of the glass at the end of a wedding ceremony usually is reserved for Jewish ceremonies.
 However, it is a beautiful ending to any wedding.
 Breaking the glass serves to remind us of two very important aspects of a marriage.

 Hands Ceremony A recent favorite of many couples.
-A three to five minute ceremony in which the officiant uses the phrasing, "These are the hands that...." in order to create a preliminary set of vows (although this is often used in place of traditional vows).
+A three to the five-minute ceremony in which the officiant uses the phrasing, "These are the hands that...." in order to create a preliminary set of vows (although this is often used in place of traditional vows).